Hurricane Preparation Tips From a Home Inspector

 Bring as much outdoor furniture inside as you can, and secure down the rest.

+Part of your hurricane preparation plan should be reviewing your insurance.
 Better yet, call your insurance agent.
 Many home insurance policies have exclusions for wind damage, hurricane damage, or flood damage.
-The last thing anyone wants to hear is that their insurance policy won’t cover their property damage because it did not include flood insurance.
+The last thing anyone wants to hear is that their insurance policy won’t cover their property damage because it does not include flood insurance.

-Every policy is different and every homeowners needs are different.
-Call your insurance company, or insurance representative today to make sure you will be covered.
+Every policy is different, and every homeowner’s needs are different.
+Call your insurance company or insurance representative today to ensure you will be covered.

 This is possibly the most overlooked step in hurricane preparation.

 If you have a significant loss and need to make a claim for personal property, you will want to be able to remember what you had and prove it.